-• The RPA will use best international practice in disability design, it will encourage innovative and imaginative solutions and it will seek to lead the field in the provision of an accessible public transport system for Dublin.
+• The RPA uses best international practice in designing for mobility impaired persons.
+We will encourage innovative and imaginative solutions and seek to lead the field in the provision of an accessible public transport system for Dublin.

 • The RPA is committed to ensuring that its services, premises and information are fully accessible and that all staff members receive appropriate awareness training.